 Various Vedic gods and goddesses are mentioned in these four Vedas.
 The Vedic people worshipped numerous gods.
-Based on the invocation available within Vedas, the subsequent Vedic gods and goddesses are vital: Varuna, Indra, Vayu, Agni, Mitra, Adityas, Vashista, Bhaga, Rta, heaven, Earth, Manyu, Soma, Ushas, Pusan, Surya, Vishnu and so on.
+Based on the invocation available within Vedas, the subsequent Vedic gods and goddesses are vital: Varuna, Indra, Vayu, Agni, Mitra, Adityas, Vashista, Bhaga, Rta, Heaven, Earth, Manyu, Soma, Ushas, Pusan, Surya, Vishnu and so on.

 Ushas is stated in numerous hymns of the Rigveda.
 Forty of its hymns are devoted to her, while her name appears in different extra hymns.
-She has been described in the Rig Veda as a young woman drawn riding in a golden chariot on her direction throughout the sky.
-Due to her color, she is often recognized with the reddish cows.
-Both of them are released through Indra from Vala cave at the beginning of time.
-It is stated that she is drawn by one hundred horses.
+In the Rig Veda, she is described as a young woman drawn riding in a golden chariot in her direction throughout the sky.
+Due to her color, she is often recognized among the reddish cows.
+Both are released through Indra from Vala cave at the beginning of time.
+It is stated that one hundred horses draw her.

-She is honored by the worshippers for driving away oppressive darkness and chases away evil spirits.
-She sets all the things in motion and also sends off people from their duties after the completion of the day.
-She carries not just light to the sleeping mankind, but hope, happiness, riches, and all the good things.
+She is honored by the worshippers for driving away oppressive darkness and chasing away evil spirits.
+She sets everything in motion and sends people off from their duties after completing the day.
+She carries not just light to the sleeping humankind but hope, happiness, riches, and all the good things.
 She has the magic of looking at everybody at the same time.

 Daughter of Dyaus Pita

 Ushas is regarded as the daughter of Dyaus Pita, Father of the sky.
 She is the elder sister of Ratri, the Night.
 When Ushas rises, the night is dark and deep, and the sky begins to adorn her.
-Ushas’s sister Ratri is the cosmic energy of the night, whose darkness engulfs our consciousness.
-And enforces a repose which heals and revives by a temporary hibernation of mind and senses.
+Ushas’s’ sister Ratri is the cosmic energy of the night, whose darkness engulfs our consciousness.
+And enforces a repose that heals and revives by a temporary hibernation of mind and senses.

 Ushas is ranked as a divinity in her own right.
-She is considered as a celestial Yogini, a form of Goddess, who is held as spiritual.
+She is considered a celestial Yogini, a form of Goddess, who is held as spiritual.
 Ushas is also a feminine divinity who stimulates the nobility from the innermost depths of the human soul.
 She is the force that propels even the Gods into action.
 As the mother of the Ashwins, she is also worshipped as the Shakti.
 She has the power that can heal and bless people with immense knowledge and grace.

-We can worship the goddess Ushas in the following manner.
+We can worship the Goddess Ushas in the following manner.

 - You are interlinked with various Vedic gods.
 By worshipping you, we can attain their blessings also.